Back to Living Real Change

 Dr. Curry says the best shoes for your feet include:

 • Wedge heels.
-In lieu of high-heeled stilettos, consider wearing a slight wedge shoe with no more than a ½- to a 1.5-inch wedge.
+In lieu of high-heeled stilettos, consider wearing a slight wedge shoe with no more than a ½- to 1.5-inch wedge.
 This slight angle can provide better support and balance.

 Switch up your footwear

 Alternate your shoes daily.
 Avoid wearing the same shoes more than four to five days in a row.
-Rotating your footwear reduces overuse of a muscle group or set of joints.
+Rotating your footwear reduces the overuse of a muscle group or set of joints.

 Dr. Curry recommends wearing the right shoes for the occasion.
 Wear sneakers or supportive footwear for any type of exercise or when you know you’ll spend long periods of time on your feet.